smuth4/consul-coreos/README.md

 ## Implementation

 It uses etcd to coordinate the bootstrapping of a Consul cluster on CoreOS.
-It runs Consul inside Docker containers (as nature intended) using [progrium's excellent Consul Docker image](https://github.com/progrium/docker-consul).
+My fork (smuth4) uses curl to control etcd2, rather than running docker-in-docker like [progrium's excellent Consul Docker image](https://github.com/progrium/docker-consul).

 ## TODO